 If you employ or contract IT Professionals, find out why it's important to ensure those you hire are accredited by IT Professionals NZ at Information for employers

 The Certified Technologist assessment

-The primary requirement of Certified Technologist is to have been practicing at Level 3 of the Skills Framework for the Information Age (SFIA) for at least a year.
+Other than being a member of ITP, the primary requirement of Certified Technologist is to have been practicing at Level 3 of the Skills Framework for the Information Age (SFIA) for at least a year.
 This means working under general direction rather than close supervision, performing broad and sometimes complex and non-routine work, and being accountable for their work.